 Mature Neighbourhood Strategy

 Input as part of the public engagement summary will be considered in the final draft of the proposed Mature Neighbourhood Overlay.
-Residents will have an opportunity to speak on the proposed Overlay at the Public Hearing scheduled for July 19 at 5:00 p.m.
+Residents will have an opportunity to speak to Council on the proposed Overlay at the Public Hearing scheduled for July 19 at 5:00 p.m.

 Public engagement summary